-They fall into this category all those between 18 and 35 – about a quarter of the population.
+All those between 18 and 35 fall into this category – about a quarter of the population.
 The problem, however, also affects young adolescents.

 The government tried to undertake countermeasures, particularly the national youth employment program led by the Ministry of Youth and Sports, to solve this urgent problem.